Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

 Watch the documentary here.

-Under the guidance of Don Howard Lawler, the participants embark on an Ayahuasca journey to deal with grief, low self-worth, childhood trauma, and other ailments.
-The moments they share are deeply vulnerable and to highlight the healing effects, each person is interviewed in a candid manner before and after the ceremonies.
+Under the guidance of Don Howard Lawler, the participants embark on an Ayahuasca journey at SpiritQuest Sanctuary to deal with grief, low self-worth, childhood trauma, and other ailments.
+The moments they share are deeply vulnerable and to highlight the healing properties and healing effects, each person is interviewed in a candid manner before and after the ceremonies.

 Aubrey Marcus first began speaking about Ayahuasca on the Joe Rogan Experience podcast in 2011.
 Since then, he has hosted numerous Aubrey Marcus podcasts in which he talks about Ayahuasca’s healing effects with others, including Layla Martin, Kyle Kingsbury, Erick Godsey, Tim Ferriss, and Duncan Trussell.
-Besides their Aubrey Marcus Ayahuasca documentary, Aubrey and Mitch have also explored other plant medicine together, such as the San Pedro cactus in their film, Huachuma.
+Besides their Aubrey Marcus ayahuasca documentary, Aubrey and Mitch have also explored medicinal plant and other plant medicine together, such as the San Pedro cactus in their film, Huachuma.

 Watch it here.